snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/browser-tracker/browser-tracker-v3-reference/tracking-events/index.md

 ### Form tracking

 This is part of the `@snowplow/browser-plugin-form-tracking` plugin.
-You need to install it with your favourite package manager: `npm install @snowplow/browser-plugin-form-tracking` and then initialize it:
+You need to install it with your favorite package manager: `npm install @snowplow/browser-plugin-form-tracking` and then initialize it:

 ```javascript
 import { newTracker } from '@snowplow/browser-tracker';